Posten Bring's Privacy Statement regarding Customs clearance for parcels and letters

 Name, address, telephone number and e-mail address

-Lawful basis for processing personal data for the stated purpose:
+The legal basis for processing personal data for the stated purpose:

-Information about your reservation from Posten’s Customs clearance service is processed by the legitimate interest, as Posten needs to know about your reservation from this service, to avoid future Customs clearance on Your behalf.
+Information about your reservation from Posten’s customs clearance service is processed by the legitimate interest, as Posten needs to know about your reservation from this service, to avoid future customs clearance on Your behalf.

 2. How we share your personal data

-Posten will only share your personal data with third parties if (i) it is necessary for the purposes set out in this Privacy Statement, (ii) we are required to do so in order to comply with any legal or regulatory obligation or Government order, (iii) it is necessary in order for us to safeguard our interests, for example, to defend ourselves against any claims.
+Posten will only share your personal data with third parties if (i) it is necessary for the purposes set out in this Privacy Statement, (ii) we are required to do so in order to comply with any legal or regulatory obligation or Government order, (iii) it is necessary in order for us to safeguard our interests, ie., to defend ourselves against any claims.

 We do not share or disclose any of your personal data without your consent, other than for the purposes specified in this Privacy Statement.
 This does not prevent us from engaging data processors to process personal data on our behalf (in accordance with the terms of a Data Processing Agreement – DPA).